Change-point regression with a smooth additive disturbance: Methodology

-We found in Figure \ref{fig:exampleFirstStep} that \eqref{eq:modifiedFusedLasso} works already quite well, but in general we observe two systematic flaws.
-Firstly, sizes of change-points are underestimated because of the shrinkage effect of the total variation penalty in \eqref{eq:modifiedFusedLasso}.
+While the fit provided by the estimator proposed above works fairly well (see Figure~\ref{fig:exampleFirstStep}), in general we observe two systematic flaws.
+Firstly, sizes of change-points tend to be underestimated because of the shrinkage effect of the total variation penalty in \eqref{eq:modifiedFusedLasso}.
 Secondly, false positives of small jump size are detected, particularly when the bandwidth is large.
-This phenomenon is well known for the cross-validated fused Lasso.
-To deal with them, we propose two postfilter steps.

-The fused Lasso can be preconditioned \citep{qian2016stepwise} such that the number of are not systematically over-estimated, but this comes at the price of a smaller detection power.
-This is done by rewriting the fused Lasso as an ordinary Lasso problem and applying a transformation to the regression matrix.
-In $\PCpluS$ the smoothing matrix acts as a form of preconditioning and reduces the detection of false positives.
-Simulations confirm that this works effectively when the chosen bandwidth is small.
-Once again the detection power is reduced.
-However, in our setting this is in any case unavoidable since the smooth signal component has to be taken into account.
+This latter deficiency, inherited from the fused Lasso, is slightly less severe than might be expected since when the bandwidth is small, the matrix $ S$ acts as a form of preconditioner in the fused Lasso problem; such preconditioning has been shown to mitigate the issue of false positives with the fused Lasso in \citet{qian2016stepwise}.
+However, particularly for larger bandwidths, this problem remains.
+To deal with these issues, we propose two post-processing steps.

-To correct for false positives even further we re-estimate the change-points in a first postfilter step by applying $\PELT$ \citep{killick2012optimal} to the observations minus the estimated smooth signal $\textbf{Y} - \hat{\textbf{g}}$.
-This is motivated by the fact, that unless bigger errors occur in the previous step, we have that the vector $\textbf{Y} - \hat{\textbf{g}}$ is similar to the vector $\textbf{Y} - \textbf{g}$ and hence can be treated as a piecewise constant regression problem.
-More precisely, we re-estimate $\textbf{f}$ by
+To correct for false positives we re-estimate the change-points in a first post-processing step by applying $\PELT$ \citep{killick2012optimal} to the observations minus the estimated smooth signal, that is $Y - \hat{g}$.
+This is motivated by the fact, that provided the smooth signal is estimated reasonably well, $Y - \hat{g} \approx Y - g^*$ can be treated as a piecewise constant regression problem.
+More precisely, we re-estimate $f$ by